Meridians, Points + Chinese Medicine

 3 Powerful Mushrooms You Should Start Using Today

 The medicinal use of mushrooms has a long and hefty history dating back many thousands of years.
-Within Traditional Chinese Medicine many mushrooms are revered as potent longevity and immunity tonics.
-In recent years, mushrooms have gained massive popularity in the west and can now be found in all kinds ...
+Within Traditional Chinese Medicine, many mushrooms are revered as potent tonics for longevity and immunity.
+In recent years, mushrooms have gained immense popularity in the West and can now be found in a ...

 Read More